 And then there’s what some record historians argue to be the world’s most valuable vinyl record – not just in monetary terms: The Quarrymen’s In Spite Of All The Danger / That’ll Be The Day, a 1958 acetate of the first songs recorded by John Lennon, Paul McCartney and George Harrison at Philips Sound Recording Services in Liverpool.
 Record Collector now values the acetate at around £200,000, though other sites report it as being valued around £100,000.
 Either way, that’s one pricey record.

-Don’t expect to be playing that acetate on your turntable any time soon – Paul McCartney bought it from pianist John Lowe in 1981 (then released both songs in 1995 by adding them to the Beatles Anthology 1 collection).
+Don’t expect to be playing that acetate on your record player any time soon – Paul McCartney bought it from pianist John Lowe in 1981 (then released both songs in 1995 by adding them to the Beatles Anthology 1 collection).

 - Treat your vinyl to the best turntables in the world